dywisor/roverlay/doc/rst/usage.rst

       _UNRESOLVED_PACKAGES=(<unresolvable, but optional dependencies>)

-   Some of the variables may be missing if they're not needed.
+   Some of the variables may be missing if they are not needed.

    A really minimal ebuild would look like: